CRAG666/code_runner.nvim/README.md

 - Run code in a tab
 - Run code in a split
 - Run code with toggleTerm
+- Run code in a split tmux pane(you need [preservim/vimux](https://github.com/preservim/vimux/) in your dependencies)
 - Custom hooks, for example preview in files like markdown, hot reload enabled. see [Hooks](#hooks)
 - Assign commands to projects without files in the root of the project